 - Parmesan cheese – in the spirit of this caesar inspired salad

 You can bake the croutons or fry them.
-I personally think the fried ones taste better because they absorb all that rich olive oil into the bread!
+The fried ones taste better because they absorb all that rich olive oil into the bread!
 The croutons get nice and crunchy on the outside but stay chewy on the inside.
 They truly make the salad stand out!

 This is one of my favorite salads ever!